danielcovill/pingtrack/README.md

 File system location where you'd like to store the SQLite3 database containing the data.
 The app must have access to write to the listed file location.
 * ping_frequency:
 Minimum frequency in milliseconds at which ping should occur.
+* ping_duration:
+Time in seconds for trace to run before exiting